USCDataScience/SentimentAnalysisParser/README.md

 Sentiment Analysis Parser
 =========================
 A parser performing sentiment analysis that uses the [Apache OpenNLP](https://opennlp.apache.org/) and [Apache Tika](https://tika.apache.org/) libraries to perform text analysis on the the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/).
-We have combined both negative and positive reviews together in a file result, and each review has a "positive" or a "negative" label before it.
+Negative and positive reviews were combined together in a file "result", and each review has a "positive" or a "negative" label before it.

 Use